telerik/kendo-ui-core/docs/controls/data-management/listbox/overview.md

 ### Localization

-The Kendo UI ListBox messages can be configured for each toolbar command button.
-The messages serve as tooltip text when a user hovers over the buttons.
+You can configure the ListBox messages for each toolbar command button.
+The messages serve as tooltip text when the user hovers over the buttons.

 ##### Example